Airlines avoid Middle Eastern airspace, Lufthansa cancel flights | DW | 08.01.2020

-Following the Iranian missile strikes on US airbases in Iraq, a number of airlines have rerouted or canceled flights in the region.
-Lufthansa, Air France and KLM have all altered schedules or flight paths as a result.
+Following the Iranian missile strikes targeting US forces in Iraq, several major airlines have rerouted or canceled flights in the region.
+It also follows the unexplained crash of a Ukrainian passenger jet near Tehran.

-Numerous global airlines on Wednesday rerouted or canceled flights to avoid airspace over Iraq and Iran in light of the Iranian missile strikes on US airbases.
+Numerous global airlines on Wednesday rerouted or canceled flights to avoid airspace over Iraq and Iran in light of the Iranian missile strikes on Iraqi military bases hosting US forces.

 Ukrainian officials initially agreed, but later backtracked, declining to offer a cause while the investigation continues.